 - Surnames of children should not be published, especially in conjunction with photographic or video material;

 - No link should be made between an individual and any home address (including simply street names);

 - Where the person publishing material suspects that there may be child protection issues at stake then serious consideration must be taken as to whether that material may be published or not.
 In the case of a simple piece of artwork or writing, this may well be fine, but images of that child should not be published.
-If in any doubt at all, refer to the Designated Safeguarding Lead.
+If in any doubt at all, refer to the person responsible for child protection.